sylvainbx/rust-book-fr/FRENCH/src/ch01-01-installation.md

 <!--
-Linux users should generally install GCC or Clang, according to their distribution's documentation.
+Linux users should generally install GCC or Clang, according to their distribution’s documentation.
 For example, if you use Ubuntu, you can install the `build-essential` package.
 -->